vuong-viet-hung/hust-bearing/README.md

 The CLI interface is powered by LightningCLI.
 Refer to [this guide](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html) for advance usage.

 ### Model training
-Example of training the ConvMixer model on HUST Bearing dataset on training data of load type 0
+Example of training the ConvMixer model on HUST Bearing dataset using training data of load type 0
 ```commandline
 hust-bearing fit --config=logs/fit-hust_0-conv_mixer/config.yaml
 ```